 I found it an exciting way to learn about the town’s history.

 First, they give you an introduction in English about life in Volendam back in the day.
-Then, you go to the virtual reality room that simulates a (small) ship from the beginning of the 20th century, and they tell you a story of love, storm, and floods.
+Then, you go to the virtual reality room that simulates a (small) ship from the beginning of the 20th century, and they tell you a story of love, storms, and floods.

 Better check it out for yourself.
 It is on the waterfront in Haven 154.